 “Do I have to be lying down to apply it?”

 No. Lying down is good, but sometimes not practical.
 Your body position is not as important as being in a position that is as comfortable as possible.
 You can even apply ice or heat on the go by slipping the pack inside your belt or inside a back brace.

 Relieve Your Pain with Chiropractic in Ann Arbor

 Have you struggled with pain for years?
 Chiropractic in Ann Arbor can help!

 No one should have to live in pain!
 At Thatcher Chiropractic & Laser, we believe it’s our duty to relieve your pain.
 We can help you regain your best spinal health and maintain it, so you can get back to enjoying life.

 You’ll be in good hands!
 Dr. Bill has over 35 years of clinical experience and is an expert in treating musculoskeletal pain.

 Schedule your appointment for chiropractic in Ann Arbor today!
-We take walk-in and same-day appointments too!
+We take same-day and walk-in appointments for existing patients too!